Mocca Arts Festival Exhibitors List

 Siobhan Gallagher is an illustrator, senior designer at Abrams Kids & ComicArts, and author of In a Daze Work: A Pick-Your-Path Journey Through the Daily Grind, published through Penguin RandomHouse.
 Her work often involves observational humor, personal confessions, and feminism.
 She is currently working on her second book.

 Solstice MFA in Creative Writing Program of Pine Manor College

-Solstice creates a learning environment that fosters community and celebrates the individual by offering concentrations in fiction, creative nonfiction, poetry, comics & graphic narratives, and writing for children & young adults.
-Working with some of the best writers in the country, our diverse student body emerges with a deep, well-rounded knowledge of their art, a strategy for continuing the development of their creative vision, and a supportive circle of peers and mentors.
+Located five miles from downtown Boston, the Solstice MFA Program helps students reach their full potential as writers in a learning environment that fosters community and celebrates the individual by offering concentrations in fiction, creative nonfiction, poetry, comics & graphic narratives, and writing for children & young adults.
+Working with some of the best writers in the country, our diverse student body emerges with a deep knowledge of their art and a strategy for continuing their work.

 Stephanie Rodriguez is a Bronx-born comic book artist and illustrator.
 She graduated from the School of Visual Arts in 2011 with a BFA in Illustration.
 Stephanie creates illustrations and self published comics depicting the highs and lows of everyday life.
 She takes on various topics like heart break, slut shaming and anxiety.
 Stephanie currently resides in Brooklyn, NY